jbrunton/jbrunton.com/_posts/2016-09-10-humble-inquiry-cheat-sheet.md

 date:   2016-09-10
 category: teamwork
 tags:
-  - helping
+  - dialogue
-  - humble inquiry
+  - high performance teams
 ---
 I created a 'cheat sheet' for the excellent [Helping: How to Offer, Give, and Receive Help](https://www.amazon.com/Helping-Offer-Give-Receive-Help-ebook/dp/B005P2A6TI) by Edgar Schein.